-Seahawks return to practice field Friday hoping NFL will help make substantive change on social justice issues
+Seahawks safety Quandre Diggs wants the NFL to do more for racial justice: ‘Let’s put some action into the words’

 And ultimately, the Seahawks conducted business as usual Friday with a full practice at the VMAC in Renton.

-Diggs, though, said “I applaud” the NBA, WNBA and MLB teams who decided not to play over the past few days.
+Diggs, though, said “I applaud” the NBA, WNBA and MLB teams that decided not to play over the past few days.

 “We have families outside of this.
-I mean, my whole family’s Black at the end of the day I’m scared for them every day.
-I mean I call my mom every day.
-No matter that I’m a multi-millionaire, she worries about me each and every day.
-So I have nothing but respect for those guys and I think as a league, as the NFL, we’ve got to come together and we’ve got to figure out what our message is gonna be and just continue to keep the keep the voices going and keep the movement going.
+I mean, my whole family’s Black at the end of the day.
+I’m scared for them every day.
+I mean, I call my mom every day.
+No matter that I’m a multimillionaire, she worries about me each and every day.
+So I have nothing but respect for those guys, and I think as a league, as the NFL, we’ve got to come together and we’ve got to figure out what our message is gonna be and just continue to keep the keep the voices going and keep the movement going.
 Don’t let our voice not be heard.”

 Diggs’ comments came a few hours after quarterback Russell Wilson said in an interview with ESPN 710 Seattle that the Seahawks wouldn’t have played a game this weekend had they had one scheduled.